-Metro Cash & Carry Cuts Labor Costs And Boosts Customer ServiceSource: Workplace
+Metro Cash & Carry Cuts Labor Costs And Boosts Customer ServiceSource: WorkPlace Systems

 In 2002, Metro Cash & Carry, with a €25 billion turnover and 77,000 employees, began taking a hard look at its employee scheduling and forecasting methodology.
 It had largely been handling these tasks at store level using paper-based schedules, Excel spreadsheets and regional software solutions.
 Schedules were mostly based on historical sales figures.
 When sales were expected to spike, store managers would respond by increasing staff numbers with little scientific basis.